Machine Learning Research: Cost-Aware Tracker Blocking in Firefox: Index

 What the user sees: weekly aggregation

 This matters because the model’s per-request error is not the user-facing error.
-We simulate weekly browsing by sampling blocked requests with replacement from the test set, summing predicted and true transfer sizes, and computing percentage error.
+We simulate weekly browsing by sampling NN blocked requests with replacement from the test set, summing predicted and true transfer sizes, and computing percentage error.
 Repeated 2,000 times to get a distribution.

-At blocked requests per week, the model’s median weekly error is 6.0%, and 68.5% of simulated weeks fall within 10% of true cost.
-The deployed domain + type lookup table, the practical baseline today, has 21.9% median weekly error and only 16.8% of weeks within 10%.
-The gap widens with more requests: at , the model improves to 5.1% median error while the LUT degrades to 23.2%.
+At N=200N = 200 blocked requests per week, the model’s median weekly error is 6.0%, while the deployed domain+type lookup table sits at 21.9%.
+The gap widens with more requests: at N=500N = 500, the model improves to 5.1% median error while the LUT degrades to 23.2%.

 The reason the LUT degrades is that its errors are systematic.
 The constant per-bucket median consistently underpredicts script sizes and overpredicts beacon costs, and those biases compound in the sum.
 The model’s errors are approximately mean-zero across the distribution and cancel under aggregation.
 Per-request noise is not the same kind of error as per-request bias, and aggregation is the operation that makes the difference visible.